 tickets and sightseeing tours must be purchased separately.
 See

 often the easiest solution, but not necessarily the cheapest

 hop-off sightseeing bus pass

-An alternative is Cityrama, where a 2-day hop-on hop-off pass costs 34
+An alternative is the Open-Tour /Cityrama service, where a 2-day hop-on

 "Batobus" and travel on the Seine.
 The Batobus